 The indexing part happens as routinely as Google sees your activity.

-For sites that have seen a ranking drop, content regularity is very important.
+Content regularity is very important for sites that have seen a ranking drop.
 You want Google to index your site as often as possible.

-I keep emphasizing on content as Google, considers it to be one of the top three ranking factors!
+I keep emphasizing content as Google considers it to be one of the top three ranking factors!

 If your website has been experiencing a drop, there might be some on-page issues, which you need to, fix or optimize.

-This can be because of a range of issues- from not optimized images to 301 redirects.
+This can be because of a range of issues- from not-optimised images to 301 redirects.

 By conducting a thorough On-Page SEO analysis, you can rectify if there are any errors.

 One standard problem that keeps happening is slow loading speed.
 This happens because someone forgot to compress a file and the website becomes very slow over time.

 This is a routine process.
 A good SEO services agency conducts an On-Page Check-up every quarter.
 This is something that a brand should not even tell their SEO agency.
 If you have a disciplined agency, they will do this on their own.